pschool-in/curriculum/content/grammar/sentence/sentence-passage.md

             text: `<b>My dad's cell phone ringtone</b> is funny.` },
           `The above sentence is not about 'dad' or 'cell phone'.
 It is about the ringtone.
 The other words are modifiers of 'ringtone'.
-Usually the subject comes at the beginning of a sentence, but sometimes it comes at the end.`,
+Usually, the subject comes at the beginning of a sentence, but sometimes it comes at the end.`,
           {
             type: 'html',
             text: `Out of the woods came <b>a tiger</b>.<br>